 The Shaka Summit is a thought leader visioning series on how to leverage the Shaka gesture to make Hawaiʻi and the world beyond a better place.
 The storyline and it’s essential learnings have spurned many to action, thus this series seeks to coordinate and synergize interested parties to work together for the good of all.

-Sessions feature 15-20 key thinkers in 90-minute brainstorms on a key issue.
-Sessions will be taped and posted online for reference by others.
+Due to COVID-19 restrictions, the Shaka Summit will now be held via Zoom.
+Sessions feature 4-6 key thinkers in 60-minute brainstorms on a key issue.
+Sessions will be taped and posted online for future reference.

 - July 27: Protecting Hawaiʻi Stories – The Shaka is arguably Hawaiʻi’s most iconic story.
 Session topics include pono use of the Shaka and fostering “moʻolelo” to preserve Hawaiian history, legends, genealogy and traditions of the Hawaiian people